 Lastly, in as much as we see the advantages of conducting a study on two different continents, this brought nonetheless some challenges.
 One of them relates to the nature of the organizations involved in the study.
 With some exceptions, the UK organizations were small in size, while all of the US organizations were large, sometimes with hundreds of staff.
 Another difference between organizations concerned the population served, with UK ones covering all ages, while US agencies focused primarily on youth.
 This meant that while we had workers from all organizations involved in the study, there were some organizations in the UK at which there were no youth meeting the study criteria available for interview at the time of the study.
-However, the study did not intend to determine how one particular organizations.
+However, the study did not intend to determine how one particular organization built positive relationships with youth, but to examine themes consistent with interviews across organizations.
 In this sense, the sample size we achieved for the three different study groups enabled the research team to achieve this.

-&lt;sup>3Lincoln, Y. S., & Guba, E. G. (1985).
+3Lincoln, Y. S., & Guba, E. G. (1985).
 Establishing trustworthiness.
 Naturalistic inquiry, 289, 331.